-The year of 2016 was another successful one for Summit Bank and extended what is now our 34 year legacy of continuous annual and monthly profitability since we opened the doors in 1982.
-Our after tax profit was \$2,038,000 or \$1.58 per share.

-We are very proud of this long history of profitability and stability and we consider it a tribute to the trust and confidence you placed in us when you became a shareholder.
+2017 was another successful one for Summit Bank and extended what is now our 35 year legacy of continuous annual and monthly profitability since we opened the doors in 1982.
+Our after tax profit was \$1,848,000 or \$1.54 per share.
+We are very proud of this long history of profitability and stability and consider it a tribute to the trust and confidence you placed in us when you became a shareholder.